Xeverous/the_website/website/pages/cpp/tutorials/beginner/09_streams/02_states/index.rst

   A *bitmask type* is a type that supports a finite number of independent non-zero values each representing unique bit.
 Multiple values can be stored in 1 object of bitmask type and retrieved separately.
 The simplest bitmask example is an integer or enumeration type where different bits are represented by constants that are different powers of 2.

-  Come back to lesson about bit operations TODO link for more information.
+  Come back to `lesson about bit operators <link://filename/pages/cpp/tutorials/beginner/02_basics/08_operators/operators.rst>`_ for more information.

 There are 3 possible flags (values implementation-defined):